Services Offered at the Law Library

 Contact the Law Library for more information.

-Circuit Court librarians give one-on-one instruction on researching legal topics, accessing databases such as Lexis and Westlaw, and preparing legislative histories.
+We can also give short, one-on-one instruction on researching legal topics, accessing databases such as Lexis and Westlaw, and preparing legislative histories.

 We also organize lectures and group trainings on legal topics and databases.
 Watch the Law Library Newsroom page for upcoming events.